 However, as with any marketing strategy (or really anything at all), SMS marketing is not 100% fool-proof and has its share of downsides.
 Marketers must thoroughly understand their company's SMS marketing strategy in order to avoid this platform's downsides and achieve maximum effectiveness.

-- Short and sweet - With a lot of SMS messages being limited to around 160 characters, it is often difficult to create an effective message within such short character limits.
+- Short and Sweet.
+With a lot of SMS messages being limited to around 160 characters, it's often difficult to create an effective message within such short character limits.
 Additionally, in order for a business to successfully promote their product, marketers have to be aware of the various differences among today's smartphones, such as operating systems, navigation, and mobile screen sizes.
 One example of an SMS marketing campaign that was unsuccessful due to mobile phone's operating systems was from iLoop.
-The company sent an SMS message with a hyperlink that was unable to be recognized by mobile phones.
+The company sent a SMS message with a hyperlink that was unable to be recognized by mobile phones.
 Companies should always send a test message before sending out their SMS campaign to their target audience.

-- Spam messages - SMS marketing must be controlled for system abuse.
-While consumers are accustomed to receiving a certain amount of spam messages on their e-mails, a mobile phone is very personal and therefore, spam is not tolerated.
+- Spam Messages.
+SMS marketing must be controlled for system abuse.
+While consumers are accustomed to receiving a certain amount of spam messages on their emails, a mobile phone is very personal and therefore, spam isn't tolerated.
 Ford's SMS marketing campaign several months ago, sent to recipients who had opted-in to SMS marketing from the company, was accused of spamming.
 Recipients claimed to receive multiple text messages that were not only vague, but also lacked a call-to-action.
 Due to consumers being unable to learn more about Ford's products and receiving multiple pointless SMS messages, consumers began ignoring the messages.
 It can be tempting to companies to send too much, too often, ultimately, leading to negative attitudes developed by the SMS recipients towards the company.

 Just like pretty much ANY marketing tactic, your company's success with SMS marketing will depend on execution, content, and target audience.
 While there are some disadvantages, SMS marketing's level of reach and cost effectiveness make SMS marketing a worthwhile option to at least consider.
 Mobile marketing is not only cheaper and faster, but also portable, more personalized, and establishes a good customer relationship.
 Therefore, for most SMS marketing campaigns, the advantages outweigh the disadvantages for a lot of marketing strategies.

-Consumers have grown somewhat immune to the amount of marketing that is presented to them on a daily basis, ultimately, ignoring almost every advertisement they encounter.
+Consumers have grown somewhat immune to the amount of marketing that's presented to them on a daily basis, ultimately, ignoring almost every advertisement they encounter.
 Until SMS marketing, this has been an impossible challenge to overcome.